Sheldon Whitehouse: Political spending

 Whitehouse has been a staunch critic of so-called "dark money", or political spending by nonprofit organizations that are not required to disclose their donors.
 According to Roll Call, "Whitehouse hasn't been as convincing as he'd hoped in his campaign to curb conservative anonymous donors and their influence on the Supreme Court—even as that 'dark money' now floods in to support the judicial nomination process his party controls."
 Roll Call wrote that when talking about undisclosed political spending, Whitehouse "can sound conspiratorial".
 Ilya Shapiro of the Cato Institute, serving as a witness at one of Whitehouse's congressional hearings about political spending, said Whitehouse was on a "quixotic crusade".
 The New York Times and The Wall Street Journal have complained that, while positioning himself as someone opposed to dark money, Whitehouse has a history of accepting dark money and overlooking it when such contributions flow to his Democratic colleagues.

 Whitehouse critiqued conservative dark money groups who backed Supreme Court Justice Brett Kavanaugh's nomination.
 The Washington Post criticized him for not addressing anti-Kavanaugh groups with the same scrutiny.

 In 2019, Whitehouse announced that he intended to introduce legislation that would require groups that file amicus curiae briefs with the U.S. Supreme Court to disclose their donors.

 Whitehouse has received over $175,000 in campaign donations from the League of Conservation Voters.
 Billionaire Tom Steyer has donated $17,300 directly to Whitehouse since 2006.
 Other donors to Whitehouse include the Sierra Club and the Natural Resources Defense Council.

 In March 2021, Whitehouse convened a Senate Judiciary subcommittee hearing titled "What's Wrong with the Supreme Court: The Big-Money Assault on Our Judiciary".
 He alleged that a "multi-hundred million dollar covert operation" influences the U.S. Supreme Court.

 Also in March 2021, Whitehouse wrote U.S. Attorney General Merrick Garland a letter asking him to investigate "what appears to have been a politically constrained and perhaps fake FBI investigation into alleged misconduct by now-Supreme Court Justice Brett Kavanaugh."
 Senator Ben Sasse critiqued Whitehouse's allegation that the FBI investigation of Kavanaugh had been "fake", saying "This kind of paranoid obsession is Nixonian poison to public trust."

+In the 2024 election cycle, AIPAC PAC endorsed Whitehouse for reelection.

-On July 9, 2024, it was reported that Whitehouse and Senator Ron Wyden sent an official letter the previous week to U.S. Attorney General Merrick Garland requesting him to appoint a special prosecutor to investigate Supreme Court Justice Clarence Thomas for possible tax and ethics violations.
+On July 9, 2024, it was reported that Whitehouse and Senator Ron Wyden sent an official letter the previous week to U.S. Attorney General Merrick Garland requesting that he appoint a special prosecutor to investigate Justice Clarence Thomas for possible tax and ethics violations.